Defining Hatha Yoga

 But what does ‘hatha’ mean?

 Hatha is a Sanskrit word that we divide into HA-THA, and that translates into English as SUN-MOON.
 When you think about the sun and moon they are two opposite forces that combine to make a complete cycle.
-I personally define ‘hatha’ and ‘wholeness‘.
+I personally define ‘hatha’ as ‘wholeness‘.

 When we practice the asanas of hatha yoga we are bringing balance to our bodies and minds.
 Forward bends focus on ‘moon energy’ and are calming and soothing, while back bends focus on ‘sun energy’ and create vitality and heat in the body.